jayunit100/tanzu-install-annotated/docs/z9-win.md

 So next, we'll need to find out: What did antrea do, and, why did it stop?....

-## Lets look in the kubeadmConfig yaml
+## Go to kubeadmConfig yaml to understand antrea installation

 So why is it that Antrea appears to be ready but ... its not running as a service?
 TLDR because you **can trick containerd** by writing a file, and containerd will then tell kubelet's that "yeah, my network is setup"